 why the world?

-Whenever in doubt, I always start with a prompt offered to me in class by Max Bernstein in 2019: “build three worlds”.
-My response for that assignment was to visually represent my fantastic visions for land, sea and air.
-Organizing the world into these elemental realms is always a rich starting point for me, but the pandemic milieu gave this structure greater urgency and meaning.
-I wanted to bring the world to children who have spent a significant portion of their young lives indoors and through screens.
-So, these were the ingredients that swirled in the cauldron of my mind: one, to intentionally center very young children in the creative process in response to the trauma of the pandemic.
-Two, to create a worldview of joy for and with very young people, guided by their playful autonomous gestures and, third, to achieve this worldview by collaborating with the technologies I am most fond of: interactive software, electronic sound design, 360* projection design, virtual reality as a design space, and, we must not forget the embodied technology that is a body moving through time and space.
+So, these were the ingredients that swirled in the cauldron of my mind: first, to intentionally center very young children in the creative process in response to the trauma of the pandemic; second, to create a worldview of joy for and with very young people, guided by their playful, autonomous gestures; and third, to achieve this worldview by collaborating with the technologies I am most fond of: interactive software, electronic sound design, 360-degree projection design, virtual reality as a design space, and the embodied technology of a body moving through time and space.